 When it's time to go beyond, transform your webinar into a keynote speech, re-establish the social aspect of networking — safely — and past the screen into the future of business, there's more than enough space to reach your meeting and convention goals in Phoenix.

 Widely known for its incomparable weather and proximity to nature, Phoenix also offers an incredible spectrum of special events venues — for an intimate group of a few or a larger delegation.
-Additionally, the Greater Phoenix area is home to nearly 500 hotels and resorts — that's more than 68,000 guest rooms — with even more on the horizon.
+Additionally, the Greater Phoenix area is home to more than 500 hotels and resorts — that's over 69,000 guest rooms — with even more on the horizon.

 But first, here are six reasons to host your next outdoor meeting or convention in Phoenix: